Exactly 100 years ago, men from all over the world were fighting for a cause bigger than their own.

 Of those 460 BYU students who fought, 16 were killed in combat.

 7. The war ended eight days before President Joseph F. Smith's death.

 World War I ended on November 11, 1918, with the signing of the armistice agreement.
 Eight days later, on November 19th, President Joseph F. Smith passed away from pneumonia.
 He was 80 years old.

-If you missed the first book, check it out here: Fire and Steel, Vol. 1: A Generation Rising.
+For a fascinating historical fiction book about Latter-day Saints during WWI, check out Fire and Steel, Vol. 1: A Generation Rising.